Bolívar Municipality, Táchira

-Bolívar Municipality is one of the 29 municipalities that makes up the western Venezuelan state of Táchira and, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, the municipality has a population of 60,149.
-The town of San Antonio del Táchira is the shiretown of the Bolívar Municipality.
+Bolívar Municipality is one of the 29 municipalities that makes up the western Venezuelan state of Táchira and, according to a 2019 population projection by the Venezuelan Statistics National Institute, the municipality has a population of 66,081.
+The city of San Antonio del Táchira is the municipal seat of the Bolívar Municipality.

 Name

 The municipality is one of several in Venezuela named "Bolívar Municipality" in honour of Venezuelan independence hero Simón Bolívar.